builing survey builing survey

 For the new business tenant it may be possible to find a suitable start up property.
 These are generally low risk to the tenant for several reasons; this can be in the form of a lowish rent or in the form of very flexible terms that can enable the business to move in and out of the premises, almost at will, subject to an agreed notice period.

-If you need help and advise with regard to leases, dilapidations, schedules of condition, dilaps claims, scots schedules or any other matters please call 0800 298 5424 for a friendly chat.
-Please note we are independent chartered surveyors.
+If you need help and advice with regard to leases, dilapidations, schedules of condition, dilaps claims, scots schedules or any other matters please call 0800 298 5424 for a friendly chat.
+Please note we are independent surveyors.

 If you would like Dilaps Help then please visit our www.DilapsHelp.com website and for Disputes go to our Disputes Help site www.DisputesHelp.com .